blueneogeo/xtend-tools/README.md

 		}
 	}

-The delta/function will only be called if necessary, which helps performance.
+The lambda expression/function will only be called if necessary, which helps performance.

 ## Optional Programming